 In this email, you’ll want to focus on a problem that many leads have, and show how your product can solve the problem.

 Sales Email 3

-If this doesn’t work the first time, approach their role from another angle, and offer something extra.
+Approach the problem from another angle and offer something extra.

 This email should absolutely include a deadline, and what will happen next if they don’t respond.

 This is the final email in your sequence.
 It should be gentle but honest, and include one more offer to get a conversation started.
 This email should also help your lead understand what communication they can expect from you in the future.